 How Sanitary Quest Clears a Sewer Line Infographic

-When tree roots or other debris block your sewage line, it can cause a major (and unpleasant) backlog.
+When tree roots or other debris block your sewer line, it can cause a major (and unpleasant) backlog.
 If your sewage line becomes clogged, your plumbing will have to be shut off until the problem is fixed.
-You’ll need to enter the sewer and remove the blockage if you want the water to start flowing again.
+You’ll need to enter the sewer line and remove the blockage if you want the water to start flowing again.

 The auto-rooter has arrived.